marafathussain/ML_book_easy/chapters/chapter1.md

   - Output: Temperature (continuous number)

 **How it works:**
-1. Show algorithm many examples with correct answers
+1. Show the algorithm many examples with correct answers
 2. Algorithm learns patterns relating inputs to outputs
 3. Apply to new inputs to predict outputs